martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 The button opens an overview of available extension changes and update information.

 ## Automatic updates
-When the button is active, this extension will automatically be updated when a new version of the extension is available.
+When the button is active, this extension will automatically be updated when a new compatible version is available.
+An incompatible new version is not installed automatically, and the manager displays the reason.
 Warning: OSPy is constantly evolving and if there is a major change in OSPy and the user does not update OSPy, the extension may not work after the update.
 Always update OSPy first and then all extensions!

 ----